kotmatross28729/OfflineAuth/README.md

 ### Features
 * Registration and deletion of accounts, changing account password and displayname
-* Working skins and capes implementation, you can even change your skin and cape ingame.
-Also, singleplayer support
+* Working skins and capes implementation, you can even change your skin and cape in-game.
+Also, single-player support
 * Allowing registration only to those who have one time tokens (generate those with the `/gentoken` command)
 * Config options can be changed via file or server console
 * End-to-end encryption of credentials